transitguru/librewebtools/INSTALL.md

     to collect basic information to build your database based on the instructions in the app/settings.php and your form data regarding the administrative website user.
-At this moment, it will remove the database user if it exists, then add it back with the password that you supplied in `app/settings.php`.
+At this moment, it will remove the database if it exists then add it back in based on the inputs in `app/settings.php`.